angelovangel/nxf-kraken2/README.md

 ## Output

-All output files are in the folder `results-kraken2`, which is in the folder with reads data used for running the pipeline.
+All output files are in the folder `results-kraken2`, which is found in the folder with reads data used for running the pipeline.
 An example of the outputs, generated with a small Illumina dataset can be downloaded [here](https://www.dropbox.com/s/z6ditk7xsyw9wo4/results-kraken2.zip?dl=0).

 The outputs are: